 Watching this and visibly enraged, Veronica Fieldstone stepped forward, eyes slightly squinting.

-“Like hell, you are, Superintendent Green.
+“Like hell you are, Superintendent Green.
 Captain Baggs did not allow us to consult with our client.
-My Father and I insist that you allow us to confer privately with Angel before you ask her any more questions.”
+My Father and I insist that you allow us to confer privately with Angel before you interrogate her.”

 “Well, Good morning to you too, Ronnie,” Green said.
 “OK, look.
 Let’s go to the cell and ascertain the prisoner’s condition.
 You!
 Over there.
 You’re an EMT, right?
 Bring your bag.
 I want you to check a prisoner for me.”